ministryofjustice/laa-apply-for-legal-aid/README.md

 The deployment is triggered on all builds in [CircleCI](https://circleci.com/gh/ministryofjustice/laa-apply-for-legal-aid) but requires approval to the desired environment.

+A build is only triggered by Circle CI when a pull request is opened in GitHub, this also applies to `Draft` pull requests.

 **NOTE:** **git-crypt** is required to store secrets required for **uat**, **staging** and **production** environments.
 To be able to modify those secrets, **git-crypt** needs to be set up according to the following [guide](https://user-guide.cloud-platform.service.justice.gov.uk/tasks.html#git-crypt).